silverneko/Linear-RNN/README.md

 # Linear RNN
-Keras implementation of LRNN based on [Liusifei's work - Learning Recursive Filters for Low-Level Vision via a Hybrid Neural Network][1].
+Keras implementation of LRNN based on [Liusifei's work - "Learning Recursive Filters for Low-Level Vision via a Hybrid Neural Network"][1].

 Liu's original implementation which is based on caffe can be found [here][2].